Angry Birds: Cancelled

-These games were soft-launched in select countries but were discontinued after a few months of its release.
-Some of them never made a release.
+These games were soft-launched in select countries but were permanently discontinued after a few months, never making a full release.

 Promotional

-From 2011 to 17, Angry Birds has collaborated with many other companies and released variations of the game in the respective companies' theme.
-Most of them were Flash-based.
-All of the games featured exclusive levels and elements that aid in promotion.
+From 2011 to 2017, Angry Birds collaborated with many other companies and released variations of the original game in the respective collaborators' theme.
+Most of them were Flash-based, and all of them featured exclusive levels and elements that aided in promotion.